Luiz Felipe Scolari: Playing career

+Style of play

+A central defender, Scolari described himself as a player who was tough, physically strong, and who had a good positional sense and leadership qualities, despite not being a particularly skilful player, which made him a useful player for his teams.
+Throughout his career he was nicknamed "Perna-de-Pau," or "Wooden Leg," in Portuguese, due to his perceived lack of class on the ball.

 Managerial career

 Early career

 Upon retiring as a player in 1982, he was appointed manager of CSA, his former club, and would go on to win the Alagoas state championship in his first season.
-After spells with Juventude (twice), Brasil de Pelotas and Pelotas and Saudi Arabian side Al-Shabab, he moved to Grêmio, where he won the 1987 Gaúcho state championship.
-After managing Goiás, Scolari had a two-year stint in charge of Kuwaiti side Al Qadisiya Kuwait, with whom he won the prestigious Kuwait Emir Cup in 1989.
+After spells with Juventude (twice), Brasil de Pelotas and Pelotas and Saudi Arabian side Al Shabab, he moved to Grêmio, where he won the 1987 Gaúcho state championship.
+After managing Goiás, Scolari had a two-year stint in charge of Kuwaiti side Qadsia, with whom he won the prestigious Kuwait Emir Cup in 1989.
 This was followed by a brief period as manager of the Kuwait national team, winning the 10th Gulf Cup in Kuwait.
 Scolari returned to Brazil to coach Coritiba.
 He stayed for just three matches, losing all of them.
 After the last loss, he abandoned the club by boarding the winning team's bus back to his hometown; and did not return even to collect his wages.
 Scolari coached Criciúma to their first major national title, in the 1991 Copa do Brasil.
-He returned to club management in the Middle East, managing Al-Ahli and a second spell at Al Qadisiya.
+He returned to club management in the Middle East, managing Al-Ahli and a second spell at Qadsia.